-It’s Saturday and time to reflect on the week and celebrate.
+It’s Saturday and that means it is time to reflect on the week and celebrate things both big and small.
 Join our community and celebrate this week by linking up or just stopping by the host Ruth Ayres’ blog to read others’ celebrations.

 What do you have to celebrate this week?
 I would love to hear from you in the comments!